moakbari/LeetCode/README.md

 # LeetCode
-Solution to some of leetcode problems.
+C++ Solution to some of leetcode problems.